ciakdewitt/aws-text-to-speech/README.md

 <br>Below you can find the snippet of the final form of the getText function we created to request AWS Polly 'synthesize_speech()'
 <br><img src="pictures/Polly_2.png" alt="Polly_2BotoCode">
 <br>The result of our project is a fully speech-to-text converter application.
-<br>As we can see in the snippet we access to the result through our media player.
 </p>

 https://github.com/ciakdewitt/aws-text-to-speech/assets/73496617/fd4984e2-406d-4c12-bb1e-213dc4fbab8f